Commencal Meta Power TR Ride Review

 The cockpit of the Meta Power TR 29 also felt pretty dialed and ready to back up some hard shredding on this bike.
 Commencal spec'd a number of components from their house brand, Ride Alpha, including the handlebar, stem, and grips.
 They chose a burly freeride stem and a 780mm wide 20mm rise handlebar with e-bike wire routing.
 This combo felt nice and stout and helped when muscling this heavy bike around.
 At the back of the bike, a 175mm (size L and XL) KS Rage-I dropper gets the seat low and out of the way.
 This dropper feels a little clunky but gets the job done.
 The Fabric Scoop Flat Sport saddle proved to be quite comfortable for any length of ride.

 The Meta Power TR 29 is a versatile and hard-charging eMTB that is offered at a reasonable price (for an e-bike).
-This bike is long and slack making it stable at speed and confident in aggressive terrain, yet still loads of fun on mellower trails.
+This bike is long and slack, making it stable at speed and confident on aggressive trails, yet still loads of fun in more casual terrain.
 It's also a comfortable climber with a bit of a monster truck feel.
 Yes, it is a bit of a handful in super tight terrain due to its length and weight.
-The new Shimano EP8 motor works well and is an impressive spec at this price point and the 630Wh battery helps give it an impressive range.
+The new Shimano EP8 motor is an impressive spec at this price point and the 630Wh battery grants it an impressive range.
 The Ride build we tested is budget-friendly, and while there are some low points, everything came together pretty well on the trail.
 If you're looking for a ripping e-bike that won't break the bank, we think the Meta Power TR is a great option to consider.